-In Google's search results, between two other WordPress big players ?
-Or perhaps someone sent you the link, telling you about a new WordPress resource that just has just been published?
+In Google’s search results, between two other WordPress big players?
+Or perhaps someone sent you a link, telling you about a new WordPress resource that has just been published?

-Who is this WPMarmite guy anyway, you might ask?
+Who is this WPMarmite guy anyway?
+You might wonder…

-Very interesting question !
-So, I’m going to answer this because you will see us more and more often in English SERPs from now on.
+Very interesting question!
+I’m going to answer this because you will see us more and more often in English SERPs from now on.

-I'm going to tell you why.
-But first, let me tell you about how this all started…
+I’ll tell you why.
+But first, let me explain how this all started.